chfm/chfm.github.io/content/arc-anecdotes.md

 These are short stories that illustrate racist OR anti-racist actions.
 They should ideally be no longer than 100 words, but this is not an ironclad rule.
 We invite/encourage Friends to contribute from their own experience.
 Please send to lbassinger@gmail.com.
 Contributions will be vetted by the ARC before being placed in the CHFM e-news.
 Please indicate whether we should print your name or “Anonymous.”

+## Protecting The Distressed

+A young black man was killed by the police as he sat holding a gun downtown.
+His uncle had begged to be allowed to speak to him, but they turned him away.
+The man was grieving that he had lost his children due to a breakup with their mother.
+My neighbor went to his funeral, because she knew the family.
+She said that he was a good, thoughtful, hard working young man and loved his children.

+I imagined over and over how I might have stepped in, helped that man and prevented the police from killing him.
+It was how I processed my grief.

+Months later, in the parking lot of a store, I saw a man walking and talking to himself: an angry black man.
+As he came near, I invited him to come talk to me.
+I listened mostly, commiserated some, validated his feelings.
+After some time, his distress eased.
+Talking to another person had helped.
+He said thanks.
+We each went on our way.

+I am so grateful I was allowed to help.

+Wendy Michener

 ## Valerie

 Decades ago, a co-worker and I went out for lunch.